martinhavens/AppointmentManager/README.txt

 and password.

 To add a Customer:
-Click on "Add Customer", Enter a Name, Address, Phone Numner, Postal Code.
+Click on "Add Customer", Enter a Name, Address, Phone Number, Postal Code.
 Select a Country then select a division.
 Click the save button to the right of the modify customer button.

 To add an Appointment: